PeopleForBikes/brokenspoke-analyzer/docs/source/commands.md

 refer to the help screens by using the `--help` flag associated with the command to review.

-All the commands follow a very similar pattern, therefore use almost all the same parameters accross the board.
+All the commands follow a very similar pattern, therefore they use almost all the same parameters accross the board.

 ## Environment variables